lxmrc/lxmrc.github.io/_posts/2020-10-28-migrating-from-github-pages-to-self-hosting.md

 ![](/assets/ubuntu1.png)

-Congrats, you're now logged in as root, but you should create a non-root user with administrative privileges, e.g.:
+Congrats, you're now logged in as `root`, but you should create a non-root user with administrative privileges and use this account instead of `root` to do everything from now on. :

 ```shell
 adduser alex
 ```

-We'll use this account instead of root for everything we do from now on.
 Give it a password but don't worry about the full name, room number, etc.

 Add your new user to the `sudo` group to give it administrative privileges: